 School is starting back up and it is time to start preparing for the new routine and the rush of activities that can come with the change in schedules.
-It is a great idea to go ahead and get healthy lunchbox ideas for kids so you don’t find yourself compromising later.
+It is a great idea to go ahead and get some healthy lunchbox ideas for kids so you don’t find yourself compromising later.
 Here is what to pack for lunch and some of my best tips for packing lunchbox meals you and your kids will love.
 This lunch box menu list is full of new ideas to switch things up.

 Healthy Lunchbox Snacks

-- dips (hummus, bean dip, guacamole, nut butters, homemade ranch dressing, etc)
+- dips (hummus, bean dip, guacamole, nut butters, buttermilk ranch dressing, etc.)

 - fruit salads